Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 Zabuza appeared from behind Tazuna and this time I was ready.

-Kakashi lurched to intercept Zabuza's blade before Zabuza could harm Tazuna, but I was way ahead of him.
+Kakashi flickered to intercept Zabuza's blade before Zabuza could harm Tazuna, but I was way ahead of him.
 I jerked Tazuna behind me and to the left then the moment Kakashi was in front of me, I kicked his knees in and ducked.

 Zabuza's blade swung right above us before Kakashi was right back up on his feet.
 I jumped back up on my feet and threw a kunai at Zabuza.
 He twisted his head to dodge it with ease, his eyes narrowed as he looked at me then Kakashi.